NRI ITR Filing Guide 2026

 An NRI must file ITR in India if:

-- Total income exceeds ₹2.5 lakh
+- Total income in India exceeds ₹2.5 lakh

-- You have capital gains (shares/property)
+- You have capital gains from shares or property

 - You want to carry forward losses